FILING AN APPEAL

-FILING AN APPEALObjectors are informed of their right to appeal during the recirculation process, which means they have 2 - 4 weeks to file an appeal depending on the length of the recirculation.
+Objectors are informed of their right to appeal during the recirculation process, which means they have 2 - 4 weeks to file an appeal depending on the length of the recirculation.
 A fee of $1000 will be charged for processing an appeal request if an appeals hearing is granted.
-When notified that an objector wishes to appeal, the STP Project Manager will acknowledge the request generally within 5 working days.
-If the appellant provides all of the documentation to support the appeal, the STP Chair shall assign someone to develop the response to the appeal.
+This fee may be waived or reduced upon presentation of evidence by the appellant showing hardship.
+When notified that an objector wishes to appeal, the TC Project Manager will acknowledge the request generally within 5 working days.
+If the appellant provides all of the documentation to support the appeal, the TC Chair shall assign someone to develop the response to the appeal.
 If the appellant does not provide the necessary documentation, the Project Manager will contact the appellant and give three weeks to provide the necessary documentation.
-When the information is received, the rebuttal will be prepared by the person(s) designated by the STP Chair.
-The rebuttal from the defendant should be submitted to the STP Chair in three weeks.
-The STP Chair will send the appellant's and defendant's documentation to the Appeal's Panel Secretary.
+When the information is received, the rebuttal will be prepared by the person(s) designated by the TC Chair.
+The rebuttal from the defendant should be submitted to the TC Chair in three weeks.
+The TC Chair will send the appellant's and defendant's documentation to the Appeal's Panel Secretary.

 TYPES OF APPEALS